Saint John the Baptist Catholic School

-St. John the Baptist Catholic School, formerly Holy Child Parochial School (1963–2005) is an institution owned and administered by the Archdiocese of Manila, under the Manila Archdiocesan and Parochial Schools Association System, run by the St. John the Baptist Parish, the parish priest and the school director.
+St. John the Baptist Catholic School, formerly Holy Child Parochial School (1963–2005), is a private Catholic school in San Juan, Metro Manila, Philippines.
+It is owned and administered by the Archdiocese of Manila, under the Manila Archdiocesan and Parochial Schools Association System, run by the St. John the Baptist Parish, the parish priest and the school director.

 History

-In the municipality of San Juan in the Archdiocese of Manila under the Parish of St. John the Baptist, Pinaglabanan, San Juan, Metro Manila a kindergarten class was started by Fr., OP, SJ within the Augustinian Sisters compound along Santolan Rd, SJ.
-With the opening of the first grade class in July 1963, Mother General Evangelista de San Agustine, OSA was able to seek government recognition for their school, Jesus of Prague Kindergarten School and asked the permission of Cardinal Rufino Santos to open the school.
-The Cardinal responded that he would only approve the opening of a Catholic school if it was to be in the premises of the parish and managed by the sisters, and the parish priest was to be Honorary Director of the school.
+In the municipality of San Juan in the Archdiocese of Manila under the Parish of St. John the Baptist, Pinaglabanan, San Juan, Metro Manila a kindergarten class was started by Stephen Cebreros within the Augustinian Sisters compound along Santolan Rd, SJ.
+With the opening of the first grade class in July 1963, Mother General Evangelista de San Agustine was able to seek government recognition for their school, Jesus of Prague Kindergarten School and asked the permission of Cardinal Rufino Santos to open the school.
+Santos responded that he would only approve the opening of a Catholic school if it was to be in the premises of the parish and managed by the sisters, and the parish priest was to be Honorary Director of the school.

 In 1973 the Articles of Incorporation of the Holy Child Parochial School of San Juan, Rizal Inc. came out as a duly registered incorporation under the (SEC).

-In 1976 the HCPS became a member of MAPSA and CEAP, under the leadership of Msgr.
-Protacio Gungon.
+In 1976 the HCPS became a member of MAPSA and CEAP, under the leadership of Protacio Gungon.

-In 1979, Msgr.
-Alfredo Rodriguez was appointed by Jaime Cardinal L. Sin as parish priest and school director of HCPS, where he remained for almost 21 years.
+In 1979, Alfredo Rodriguez was appointed by Cardinal Jaime L. Sin as parish priest and school director of HCPS, where he remained for almost 21 years.
 During his incumbency the school outreach programs were initiated and a four-story school building constructed.

-On October 1, 2002, Fr.
-Francisco M. Ungria Jr. was appointed parish priest and school director.
+On October 1, 2002, Francisco M. Ungria Jr. was appointed parish priest and school director.
 His responsibilities included the academic and financial running of the school.
 He was responsible for renovating the school, and the construction of the high school building in the vicinity.
 The school changed its name from Holy Child Parochial School to St. John the Baptist Catholic School, Inc. at the start of school year 2004–2005.
-He appointed Fr.
-Nolan Que, Ph.D. as Principal of the school.
+He appointed Nolan Que as principal of the school.
 On September 26, 2005 the change of name was approved by the Securities and Exchange Commission.